asrob-uc3m/robotDevastation-developer-manual/en/sound-management.md

 ## SDLAudioManager class
 `SDLAudioManager` is an implementation of the `AudioManager` interface using SDL as audio backend.

-## MockupAudioManager class
+## MockAudioManager class
-`MockupAudioManager` is an implementation of the `AudioManager` for unit testing purposes.
+`MockAudioManager` is an implementation of the `AudioManager` for unit testing purposes.
 It adds the method `isSoundPlaying()` to check whether or not a sound is currently being played.
 Note that this class mocks a real `AudioManager`, so it does not produce any actual sound.

 {% plantuml %}
 interface AudioManager

-Class MockupAudioManager {
+Class MockAudioManager {
  bool isPlaying(string id)
 }

-AudioManager <|-- MockupAudioManager
+AudioManager <|-- MockAudioManager
 {% endplantuml %}